ItsInqz/RequestsEx/README.md

 ## Usage

-- Create a new Python file
+- Create a new Python file.
-- Import the entire RequestsEx module
+- Import the entire RequestsEx module.
-- Use the testing.py & example below to build an easy request
+- Use the testing.py & example below to build an easy request.

 ## Example